Classic! Live at Newport

 Classic!
 Live at Newport is a live album by American jazz saxophonist Joe Lovano recorded in 2005 during the 51st Newport Jazz Festival and released on July 29, 2016 via Blue Note label.
-This is his 25th album to his Blue Note catalog.
+This is the 25th and final album in his Blue Note catalog.

 Background

 Lovano dedicated the album to the memory of both the pianist Hank Jones and longtime Blue Note president Bruce Lundvall.
 The six-tune recording features musical material drawn from the studio albums that Lovano recorded with Jones in 2004–2005.
-Lovano initially assembled his quartet with Jones, Mraz, and Motian in 2004 to record album I'm All For You.
-The record saw critical success, and the quartet returned to the studio to record the album Joyous Encounter, which was released in May 2005.
+Lovano initially assembled his quartet with Jones, George Mraz and Paul Motian in 2004 to record I'm All For You.
+The record saw critical success, and the quartet returned to the studio to record the Joyous Encounter, which was released in May 2005.
 That summer, Classic!
-Live at Newport was recorded with Lewis Nash who replaced Motian.
-On his website Lovano mentioned that this album is his final for Blue Note label.
+Live at Newport was recorded with Lewis Nash replacing Motian.
+On his website Lovano mentioned that this was his final album for the Blue Note label.